When a new contact, or lead, is generated through our website I like to view that individual's "conversion path".

 The amount of content on your website is critically important

-I think you would be surprised by the number of pages a visitor actually visits when on your website.
+I think you would be surprised by the number of pages a visitor actually visits when on your landscaping or lawn care website.
 Your prospects will go deep when researching your company.
 The power is in their hands and they will use it.

 They want to learn as much as they possibly can about you before they pick up the phone or fill out a web form.